-How much does it cost to file bankruptcy in Missouri with a lawyer?
+How much will it cost to file bankruptcy in Missouri with a lawyer?

 The fee to file a bankruptcy case is the same throughout the United States, including in Missouri.
 Bankruptcy fees are set by federal law, so they don't vary by state.
-To file for Chapter 7 bankruptcy, you must pay a filing fee of $335.
-For Chapter 13 cases, the fee is $310.
+To file for Chapter 7 bankruptcy, you must pay a filing fee of $338, and for Chapter 13 cases, the fee is $313 ($335 and $310 respectively until December 1, 2020).

 Whether you use Chapter 7 or Chapter 13, you will have to complete two counseling courses: credit counseling (before you file your case) and debtor education counseling (before you get your discharge).
 The accredited agencies that provide this counseling are supposed to make it available regardless of your ability to pay; typically, the fee is about $50 for each course.